post-self/motes-played.post-self.ink/content/thoughts.md

 However, we wanted to toy with those feelings of motherhood more directly.
 How does she deal with the lack of children on the System?
 How does she deal with her own feelings on motherhood?
 We decided on coming up with a good side and a bad side:

-* **Good side:** Hammered Silver is keenly focused on family dynamics as a whole and ensuring that these remain supportive in a place.
+* **Good side:** Hammered Silver is keenly focused on family dynamics as a whole and ensuring that these remain supportive in a place where they might otherwise be neglected.
 This was expanded after the advent of AVEC, where she campaigned to help keep families united after a member uploaded.
-* **Bad side:** This problem was expanded vertically to include a rather prescriptive definition of family as she bought thoroughly into the taboo on intraclade relationships, leading her to view family dynamics within clades with distrust and anger.
+* **Bad side:** This problem was expanded vertically to include a very prescriptive definition of family, as she bought thoroughly into the taboo on intraclade relationships.
+This led her to view *all* family dynamics within clades with distrust and anger.

 Well, we already know that there are intraclade relationships sys-side.
 There always have been, of course, though not always out in public.
 There have even been intraclade relationships within the Ode clade (and beyond just the stated examples in the Cycle), such as between Beholden and A Finger Pointing.